 Exposure to radiation is a possible risk factor for patients who are not carriers of the Philadelphia chromosome.
-Treatment for CML cannot be covered in this topic but it includes chemotherapy, biologic therapy, stem-cell transplantation and donor lymphocyte infusion.
+Treatment for CML cannot be covered in this topic, but it includes chemotherapy, biologic therapy, stem-cell transplantation, and donor lymphocyte infusion.
 Imatinib, cyclophosphamide, and cytarabine are possible chemotherapeutic options for CML.

-Myelodysplastic disorders (MDS) are characterized by a hypercellular bone marrow and peripheral cytopenias.
+Myelodysplastic disorders (MDS) are characterized by hypercellular bone marrow and peripheral cytopenias.
 The bone marrow is infiltrated by abnormal stem cells that are incapable of maturation and production of the different cell-lines found in the blood such as red blood cells, thrombocytes, and white blood cells.
 It is important to notice that the bone marrow is usually hypercellular in contrast to the hypocellular bone marrow of anaplastic anemia.

 The hematopoietic stem cell population might be injured because of a viral infection, radiation exposure or cytotoxic chemotherapy for another condition.
-Patients who develop the disorder without previous exposure to chemotherapy or radiation are considered as having a primary myelodysplastic disorder.
+Patients who develop the disorder, without previous exposure to chemotherapy or radiation, are considered as having a primary myelodysplastic disorder.

-Symptoms of myelodysplastic disorders include anemia, thrombocytopenia and history of recurrent infections.
+Symptoms of myelodysplastic disorders include anemia, thrombocytopenia and a history of recurrent infections.
 Patients can present with heart failure, recurrent bleeding complications, fever and night sweats.

 The current World Health Organization classifications of myelodysplastic disorders can be summarized as in the table below: